lexibank/tlopo/out/vol2/chapter3.md

 <a id="p-76"></a>

-However, many Western Oceanic languages have forms that point to a form &ast;kapu meaning ‘ash, dust’, with initial &ast;k rather than &ast;q.
+However, many Western Oceanic languages have forms that point to a form &ast;kapu meaning ‘ash, dust’, with initial _&ast;k_ rather than _&ast;q_.

 <table>
 <tr>